Statement of Completion

 This certificate, signed by former president of the ICC, Philippe Kirsch will be provided to all persons who have registered and successfully completed all of the ICL online modules, including all modules in the Introductory Course and all modules in the Advanced Course I.

 The International Criminal Law Program is automatically accredited for Substantive Hours by the Law Society of Upper Canada.
 This is also recognized by the Barreau du Québec.
-Lawyers with the Barreau can email firstname.lastname@example.org for the code to use when seeking recognition of their hours.
+Lawyers with the Barreau should email email@example.com in advance to enquire about the code to use when seeking recognition of their hours.

 Any questions?
 Don’t hesitate to email us: firstname.lastname@example.org